Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Emergence of the gravitational interaction

 The constants $C_Q(K)$ and $C_R(K)$ can be taken finite on $K$.
-Furthermore, by restricting further the domain where the points $1$ and $2$ are to a smaller compact set $\tilde{K}$, one can write the following relations,
+Furthermore, by further restricting the domain where the points $1$ and $2$ are to be included in a smaller compact set $\tilde{K}$, one can write the following relations,